Casimir energy for spinor fields with $\delta$-shell potentials: Dirac operator and spectral zeta function

-This implies that in order to include the anti-spinor contribution to the zeta function in the MIT case it is sufficient to simply multiply the spinor mode-generating function by a factor of 2 \cite{elizalde1998casimir,bordag2009advances}.
-We can now use the characteristic functions for spinors and anti-spinors to write an integral representation of the interior and exterior spectra zeta functions \cite{kirsten2001spectral}.
-For the interior of the spherical shell we have
+This implies that in order to include the anti-spinor contribution to the zeta function in the MIT case it is sufficient to simply multiply the spinor characteristic function by a factor of 2 \cite{elizalde1998casimir,bordag2009advances}.

-where $f^{(\textrm{ant})}_{\sigma}(p,R)$ represents the characteristic function for the anti-spinors which is obtained from (\ref{eq:modegenint}) by exploiting the replacement $\sigma\to-\sigma$ and $E\to -E$.
-The prefactor $p^{-4j}$ has been included in order to exclude contributions to the integral coming from the origin.